phone: +44 (0)24 7657 4668

 Guest editorials in academic journals:

-- Organization Marianna Fotaki, Kate Kenny, Sheena Vachhani co-editor of Special Issue ‘Thinking Critically about Affect in Organization Studies’ (forthcoming)
+- Organization Marianna Fotaki, Kate Kenny, Sheena Vachhani co-editor of Special Issue ‘Thinking Critically About Affect in Organization Studies’ Special Issue 2017 24(1): 3-17.

 - Management Learning Marianna Fotaki and Ajnesh Prasad ‘Social justice interrupted?
 Values, pedagogy, and purpose of business school academics’ – Special section, 2013, 40(1): 87–101.

-- Organization Studies Marianna Fotaki, Susan Long, Howard Schwartz co-editor of Special Issue ‘Psychoanalytic Perspectives on Organizations: What Can Psychoanalysis Offer Organization Studies Today?’
+- Organization Studies Marianna Fotaki, Susan Long and Howard Schwartz co-editor of Special Issue ‘Psychoanalytic Perspectives on Organizations: What Can Psychoanalysis Offer Organization Studies Today?’
 2012, 33(9)

 - Journal of Organizational Change Management Marianna Fotaki, Steffen Böhm and John Hassard co-editor of Special Issue ‘Movements of Transition: 20 Years On: Identities, Ideologies, Imaginary Institutions', 2010 26(3)